RCIC-UCI-Public/website-rcic/docs/source/slurm/examples.rst

       :language: bash

    The above will submit the Matlab code :tt:`mycode.m` with specified requested resources.
+   Note, you dont  need to specify :tt:`.m` extension, Matlab automatically appends it.
-   Note: because the default is one CPU per task, :tt:`-n 12` can be thought of as requesting 12 CPUs.
+   Because the default is one CPU per task, :tt:`-n 12` can be thought of as requesting 12 CPUs.

-   The equivalent command-line method:
+   The equivalent command-line method (lines are broken for readability):

    .. code-block:: console

       [user@login-x:~]$ module load MATLAB/R2020a
       [user@login-x:~]$ sbatch -p standard -N 1 -n 12 -t 02-00:00:00 \
-                               --wrap="matlab -nodesktop -nosplash -singleCompThread \
-                               -r mycode -logfile mycode.out"
+                        --wrap="matlab -batch -singleCompThread mycode -logfile mycode.out"

-3. Parallel pool on a single node
+#.
+Parallel pool on a single node

    Matlab jobs can be run on multiple CPUs in a parallel pool.
-This requires :tt:`parpool` and :tt:`parcluster` matlab commmands in matlab script to setup the pool.
+This requires use of  :tt:`parpool` and :tt:`parcluster` commands in Matlab script to setup the pool.
 The :tt:`parfor` loop is used to distribute iterations to multiple workers where each worker is running on a different CPU.

-   .. note:: Current Matlab license does not include **MATLAB Parallel Server**
+   .. note:: | Current UCI Matlab license does not include **MATLAB Parallel Server**.
-             therefore running parallel jobs across multiple nodes is not supported.
-Parallel pool jobs can be only run on a single node.
+             | This means  running parallel jobs across multiple nodes is not supported.
+             | :red:`Parallel pool jobs can be run only on a single node`.

    .. centered:: File matlab-parallel.sub